-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, some construction activities of small to medium utility-scale solar energy facilities would result in less than significant impacts to terrestrial wildlife.
-Activities that affect species viability would result in potentially significant adverse impacts on terrestrial wildlife.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, some construction and decommissioning activities would result in less than significant impacts to terrestrial wildlife.
+Activities that affect species viability, the mortality of any individual species, or disturbance that disrupts successful breeding and rearing behaviors would result in potentially significant adverse impacts on terrestrial wildlife.